 Class of 1945 Alumni Scholarship

 The Class of 1945 determined at its 45-year reunion in 1990 to establish a scholarship by the time of its 50-year reunion.
 Class agents campaigned for contributions from their classmates.
 The class presented its endowment to the College of Medicine during its golden anniversary celebration in 1999.
 The scholarship is awarded each year to a medical student on the basis of financial need and academic excellence.
-The inaugural award was presented in 1995 to Peter Ball of Springdale.
+The inaugural award was presented in 1995.

 Class of 1946 Alumni Scholarship

 The Class of 1946 decided in 1991 to fund a scholarship and, like the Class of 1945, present it to the College of Medicine on the occasion of the 50th anniversary of their graduation.
 The class presented the scholarship to the College of Medicine in June 1996.
 The scholarship is awarded to a student on the basis of outstanding academic achievement.
 The Class of 1946 reserved the right to amend the selection criteria in the future.
-Kay Kinneman was the inaugural recipient in 1996.
+The inaugural was presented in 1996.

 Class of 1947 Alumni Scholarship